Sondzus/MathStat474/README.md

 * wk2, day2: Histograms - visualizing distributions for quantitative variables.
 (Remember, we talked about boxplots for discrete variables in week 1.)
 Interpreting histograms.
 Measures of center and beginning to think about measures of spread (e.g. range).
 * wk3, day1: How do you summarize "data spread"?
 Think about the histograms we saw in week 2.
 How you do detect an outlier?
    * Also included: a pop-up 'quiz' on boxplots! [low stakes - participation credit for *any* answer!]
 * wk3, day2: Wrapping up standard deviations as a measure of variability in the data.
 Formal introduction to probability: meaning, notation, likelihood, and computation using relative frequency of an event in a sample space.
+Empirical computation of probability & the Law of Large Numbers.
+* wk4, day1: Beginning of theoretical computations of probability: equally likely outcomes, sample spaces and events, and basic probability rules (complement rule, general addition rule, disjoint events).

 ### HW formatting